December 22 2015- January 16, 2016

 so that clicking on it doesn't result in a larger picture, you can always hit control-plus to increase the size of the image.

 First, to soothe your suspense, so far I haven't seen any wasps or bees.
 But many days I've seen ants or ant-like insects.
 If there is anything good about this situation, it is that the ants scurry much more slowly in these near-freezing days...
-This little red ant was out on December 22, 2015, snd I believe is the same as the second one, who came out on January 9, 2016.
+This little red ant was out on December 22, 2015, and I believe is the same as the second one, who came out on January 9, 2016.
+They are Small Honey Ants (Prenolepis imparis).

 There were a couple of barklouses on December 22, 2015.
-I wonder if they are just different sexes.
+Addendum Dec 4 2020: The first is Graphopsocus cruciatus - I don't know the other.

 There were also a few beetles/bugs.
 They were SO small I didn't get an id-able shot.
 The first one seems to be a longhorned beetle of some sort.

-The second is a bug that we have seen often, sometimes with black AND brown, and the third is either a beetle or a bug, but with white markings around it in two places.
+The second is a bug that we have seen often, called Drymus unus (a dirt-colored Seed Bug), and the third is probably a rove beetle, but with white markings around it in two places.

 Among the flies, we always have something showing up.
 The first two are of some kind of red-eyed fly.